-The per diem rule does not apply to expenses you have to attend a convention, seminar, or meeting on board a cruise ship.
-See Cruise ships, under Conventions.
+The daily limit on luxury water travel (discussed earlier) does not apply to expenses you have to attend a convention, seminar, or meeting on board a cruise ship.
+See Cruise Ships under Conventions Held Outside the North American Area.

 Conventions